spotinst/terraform-provider-spotinst/website/docs/r/ocean_ecs_launch_spec.html.markdown

 * `attributes` - (Optional) Optionally adds labels to instances launched in an Ocean cluster.
     * `key` - (Required) The label key.
     * `value` - (Required) The label value.

+* `autoscale_headrooms` - (Optional) Set custom headroom per launch spec. provide list of headrooms object.
+    * `num_of_units` - (Required) The number of units to retain as headroom, where each unit has the defined headroom CPU, memory and GPU.
+    * `cpu_per_unit` - (Optional) Optionally configure the number of CPUs to allocate the headroom.
+CPUs are denoted in millicores, where 1000 millicores = 1 vCPU.
+    * `memory_per_unit` - (Optional) Optionally configure the amount of memory (MB) to allocate the headroom.